 To change the set of log components used for error logging, load

-components as necessary and modify the
+configuration, and modify the

 Adding or removing log components is subject to these